viamrobotics/docs/docs/tutorials/how_to_build_a_mock_robot.md

     brew install --HEAD viam-server
     ```

-     -   Await connection.You should see that your robot is live on your robot's page from the Viam app.
+     -   Await connection.
+You should see that your robot is live on your robot's page from the Viam app.

 ## How to configure your mock robot in the Viam app